AhmedTakeshy/Wanderly/README.md

 #### Authentication

 Wanderly uses Auth0 for authentication.
 Users can sign up and log in to access additional features such as recent search history and the ability to add destinations to their favorite list.
+This feature ensures that users' data is secure and only accessible by authorized individuals.

 ### Technologies